rehabstudio/rehabstudio-gae-scaffold/README.md

 To deploy your application to appengine, use:

     $ make deploy

+To open a bash shell inside the container environment, use:

+    $ make shell

+To run an IPython shell inside an appengine environment (with both your app and all SDK modules importable), use:

+    $ make pyshell

+**Note:** When you want to run the python shell you must have already started `make run` in another shell so we can access the remote API.

 Check out the `Makefile` in the repository root for all available commands.